Eat, Swim, Read, Repeat

 Thailand

 Halfway through the trip, we swapped Singapore’s pristine order for Koh Samui’s chaotic charm.
-The island smelled like salt and motorbike exhaust.
+The island smelled like salt, sunscreen, and motorbike exhaust.
 Roads were rough and narrow; storefronts sold faux luxury handbags, cannabis, and massages.

 We weren’t brave enough to rent a motorbike, so we took taxis and walked (sometimes for forty hot minutes under the tropical sun) toward new stretches of sand.
 Days fell into a perfect loop: swim and read, swim and read.
-Jessica drank coconuts, and I drank Singha beer.
+Jessica drank coconuts.
+I drank Singha beer.

 Back in Singapore, Jessica returned to work.
-My mornings were quieter: paperwork for the place we just bought, coffee, the occasional long solo walk.
+My mornings were quiet: espresso in the apartment, paperwork for the place we just bought, the occasional long solo walk.
 The afternoons and evenings were ours.

 Next